mollersuite/mollermethod/README.md

 Serverside integration of mollermethod.
 Does backdoor scanning and shit, has integration with sbs and games you own too

 It'll probably be implemented as a roblox-ts model.

+## features upcoming

+maybe have "actions" that appear in both mollybdos and bracket, without writing code for both